 Step 1: Determine what kind of devices you have that can access our concert videos via their internet browser.
 These include: laptops and computers, tablets (including iPads), smartphones, and Smart TVs.

 Step 2: Purchase additional equipment (if needed).
 This could be a Chromecast device or cords that can connect your laptop to your TV or to your speakers.

 Step 3: Test your connection.
 Navigate to this page to watch a video on our site and make sure the video isn’t out of sync and doesn’t skip.
 If there are issues, you may want to try a different method for connecting.

-You will receive an email from SCMS with your specific login information and the link to watch the Festival or the specific Concerts you purchased.
+In January, you will receive an email from SCMS with your specific login information and the link to watch the Festival or the specific Concerts you purchased.
 Once you login to the page on a device, it will likely remember you and you won’t need to log in again.

 Click here for a short video for our Subscribers on how to navigate the video player (volume, full-screen access, and navigating between videos).

 Having trouble?
 Call SCMS at 206-283-8808 (10am-4pm PST Mon-Fri, until 8pm PST on concert release nights) or email us at email@example.com

 All Subscribers can access the Festival on one page.
 Each individual Concert also has its own webpage (links to these pages will be posted below in January).
 Subscribers can’t access individual concerts on these pages.
 Likewise, if you purchased access to a single concert, you cannot use the Subscription page to watch the concerts.

 [Note: it’s best to make sure you’re logged into the page to watch our videos before hooking your device into your television.]